Are You Thinking About Cybersecurity The Right Way?

 1. Secure Technology Logistics

-We advise companies on the best technology solutions to support their business goals and workforce needs.
-Our approach allows them to acquire the right device, at the right value, configured the right way, delivered at the right time, and security hardened to meet the threats of today and tomorrow.
+We help our clients acquire the right technology, at the right value, configured the right way, delivered at the right time, optimize performance, user experience, supportability, spend, and hardened with the right security to thwart the threats of today and tomorrow.

 One of the first things we tackle is basic cyber hygiene.
 The most common reason for successful breaches is a user clicking on something they should not have.
 As consumers of technology, collectively, we are not practicing proper cyber hygiene.
-Indeed, it takes an average of 102 days for IT departments to apply the patches issued by Microsoft and other software providers.
+Indeed, it takes an average of 102 days to patch known vulnerabilities “2018 State of Endpoint Security Risk.”
+Ponemon Institute.
 Another component of basic cyber hygiene is malware detection or virus scans.
 We find that most organizations struggle to identify what assets they have, where they are, and what is the state of their cyber hygiene.

 3. Secure Technology Asset Disposition